-Drawing on the expertise of Cranfield’s existing centres of excellence, the Aerospace Integration Research Centre (AIRC) will foster collaboration between industry and academia and provide capabilities comparable with the leading aerospace facilities across Europe and the World.
+The Aerospace Integration Research Centre (AIRC) fosters collaboration between industry and academia and provides capabilities comparable with the leading aerospace facilities across Europe and the World.
 Read more Read less

-The AIRC’s uniqueness will be its focus on integration, where new aerospace technologies are rapidly developed and tested for current and future aircraft and airspace concepts.
+One of the AIRC’s unique features is its focus on integration, where new aerospace technologies are rapidly developed and tested for current and future aircraft and airspace concepts.

-Our extensive facilities are a key component to the AIRC.
-The onsite airport will allow researchers to take their projects from theory to flight demonstration in one place, validating their research to technology readiness levels (TRL) 6-7 – higher than the levels normally associated with an academic environment.
+Research at the AIRC also draws on the full capabilities of Cranfield University, including our on-site airport, National Flying Laboratory Centre, large scale gas turbine test area and Cranfield’s world-renown School of Management.
+This allows researchers to take their projects from theory to flight demonstration in one place, validating their research to technology readiness levels (TRL) 6-7 – higher than the levels normally associated with an academic environment.

 Working with other organisations, we aim to look at the aircraft in a broader context than the pure engineering challenges.
 Our brochure contains more information.